 The Care Fund invests in ministry which serves the most urgent physical and spiritual needs locally and globally.
 If you would like to give above and beyond your regular giving to the church toward these needs, we encourage you to give to the Care Fund.
-NOTE: The Care Fund includes ministry aimed at disaster relief in general, and specific COVID-19 relief during this time.
+NOTE: The Care Fund includes ministry aimed at addressing crisis in its many forms.

 We are surrounded by people with urgent physical and spiritual needs in greater Washington, D.C.
 Individuals and families who need food or medical care.
 Schools and communities that need resources.
 And regardless of the physical need, every single person’s greatest need is spiritual: a relationship with God through Jesus.